section-engineering-education/engineering-education/content/articles/introduction-to-frequent-itemset-mining-with-python/index.md

 layout: engineering-education
 status: publish
 published: true
-url: /understanding-the-map-data-type-in-dart/
+url: /introduction-to-frequent-itemset-mining-with-python/
 title: Introduction to Frequent Itemset Mining with Python
-description: In this article, we will learn about frequent itemset mapping, its key concepts, and application areas.
+description: In this article we will learn about frequent itemset mapping, its key concepts, and application areas.
 In the end, we will create a simple frequent itemset mapping table.
 author: elly-omondi
-date: 2022-04-02T00:00:00-12:30
+date: 2022-04-15T00:00:00-14:30
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: